helloitsjoe/react-hooks-compose/README.md

 ## Basic Usage

-Composition Library for React Hooks
+React Hooks bring with them many benefits, but one of the potential drawbacks is testability of presentational components.

-React Hooks inverted the Container/Presenter pattern, putting the container in the presenter, and making it clunky to test presentational components.
+React Hooks invert the Container/Presenter pattern, putting the container _inside_ the presenter.
+This makes it clunky to test presentational components.

 This library aims to help separate concerns and give you a more ergonomic way to test components that use hooks.

-`composeHooks` passes values from hooks as props, and allows you to pass any other props as normal
+`composeHooks` passes values from hooks as props, and allows you to pass any other props as normal:

 ```js
 import composeHooks from 'react-hooks-compose';